andresbono/hackerrank/README.md

-# hackerrank
+# HackerRank
-My solutions to some HackerRank problems
+My solutions to some HackerRank problems I would like to remember.